top of page

 Boscott Dance School was established in the early 1970's.
 Sue Finch, one of their early pupils, is now the school's principal.
 We are qualified teachers with the International Dance Teachers Association and have teachers and helpers who attend all classes providing extra support to our pupils.

-In addition to regular classes and private lessons short courses are held at certain times of the year in Salsa Rock & Roll and Sequence dancing.
+We provide regular classes and private lessons in Ballroom, Latin and Sequence dancing.
 There are two venues Rowheath Pavilion and Weoley Hill Village Hall, on the Bournville Village Trust Estate, Birmingham.

 A social night is held every Monday 20:00 - 22:00 at Rowheath Pavilion and we provide themed nights at various times of the year.
-Our lessons cover beginners, improvers, intermediate and advanced.

 Dance awards are offered for pupils who like the extra challenge, followed by a presentation evening to celebrate achievements.